 For an instrument that needs to remain as still as possible, it is ironic that LIGO is so sensitive that it can feel the smallest vibrations from near and far.
-LIGO's interferometers are essentially giant seismometers capable of sensing vibrations from traffic on nearby roads, weather patterns on the other side of the continent, staff driving alongside the detector's arms, the churning waters of the Pacific Ocean (detectable by LIGO Hanford Observatory), and of course nearly every significant earthquake on the planet.
-Since gravitational waves make themselves known through changing distances between LIGO's mirrors (which can readily be caused by any number of terrestrial vibrations), the only way to make gravitational wave detection possible is to isolate LIGO's components from environmental vibrations to unprecedented levels.
-The change in distance between LIGO's mirrors (test masses) when a gravitational wave passes is on the order of 10-19 m, so LIGO must be able to tease out such unimaginably minuscule vibrations from all the larger ones.
-To achieve this level of sensitivity, LIGO was constructed with multiple levels of active and passive vibration absorption or isolation systems that isolate them from the smallest imaginable terrestrial vibrations that can drown out those arriving from the depths of space.
-LIGO's vibration isolation systems involve two basic elements: Optics Suspensions and Seismic Isolation.
+LIGO's interferometers are capable of sensing vibrations from traffic on nearby roads, weather patterns on the other side of the continent, staff driving alongside the detector's arms, the surging waters of the ocean, and of course nearly every significant earthquake on the planet.
+Since gravitational waves make themselves known through changing distances between LIGO's mirrors, the only way to make gravitational waves detectable is to isolate LIGO's components from terrestrial vibrations to unprecedented levels.
+Gravitational waves change the distance between LIGO's mirrors (test masses) an unimaginably miniscule 10-19 m; this is the scale of measurement we're attempting to make.
+To achieve this level of sensitivity, LIGO was constructed with multiple levels of active and passive vibration absorption or isolation systems that isolate the test masses from the terrestrial vibrations that can drown out those arriving from the depths of space.
+LIGO's vibration isolation systems comprise two basic elements: Optics Suspensions and Seismic Isolation.

 Optics Suspensions: "Passive" Vibration Isolation